"We have shown our resilience and strength to meet whatever challenges the future holds..."

 Active-Duty Support to COVID-19 Response

-U.S. Northern Command (USNORTHCOM) remains steadfast in our commitment to support the whole-of-government COVID-19 response while continuing to defend the homeland.
-As the synchronizer for all Department of Defense (DoD) COVID-19 support functions, USNORTHCOM has deployed military personnel to support local healthcare workers across the nation, and is supported states in the administration of the approved and authorized emergency use vaccines.
+While continuing to defend the homeland, U.S. Northern Command (USNORTHCOM) has been essential to the whole-of-government response to COVID-19.
+As the synchronizer for all Department of Defense (DoD) COVID-19 support functions, USNORTHCOM deployed military personnel to support local healthcare workers across the nation and supported states in the administration of approved and authorized emergency use vaccines.

 Combating COVID-19